2011–12 EHF Women's Champions League: Group matches

 The draw of the group matches was held on June 28 at the Gartenhotel Altmannsdorf in Vienna.
 A total of sixteen teams were concerned in the process, having divided into four pots of four.
-Similar to the qualifying phase, clubs from the same country could not been drawn into the same group, therefore, instead of direct draw, Pot 4 teams were allocated to the first possible position from Group A to Group D.
+Similar to the qualifying phase, clubs from the same country could not be drawn into the same group, therefore, instead of direct draw, Pot 4 teams were allocated to the first possible position from Group A to Group D.